 If you suspect you have been drugged, request that a urine sample be collected to preserve evidence.

-Speak to a confidential, licensed counselor in the Fontbonne Counseling and Wellness Department.
+Speak to a confidential, licensed counselor.

-The only University resource that affords complete confidentiality is speaking with a licensed counselor in the Counseling and Wellness Department.
-Below is the contact information for the director of this department:
+The only University resource that affords complete confidentiality is speaking with a licensed counselor through the university partnership with Provident Health.